o3de/o3de/README.md

     ```
     cmake -B <your build path> -S <your source path> -G "Visual Studio 16" -DLY_3RDPARTY_PATH=<3rdParty cache path> -DLY_UNITY_BUILD=ON -DLY_PROJECTS=AutomatedTesting
     ```
+    > Note:  Do not use trailing slashes for the <3rdParty cache path>

 1. Alternatively, you can do this through the CMake GUI: